 Here’s a look at the company Sabathia keeps.

-• Sabathia is the sixth pitcher to debut since 1960 to win 200 games through his age-32 season (turned 32 before July 1 of that season).
+• Sabathia is the sixth pitcher to debut since 1960 to win 200 games through his age 32 season (meaning, turned 32 before July 1 of that season).

 The other five are among the best pitchers of the last half-century: Catfish Hunter, Jim Palmer, Tom Seaver, Juan Marichal and Greg Maddux.

-• You might have noticed that almost all of the names in the notes above (other than Sabathia) are right-handed pitchers.
-That's because it is unusual for a lefty to get to 200 wins this quickly.
-Only three lefties have done so: Wilbur Cooper (202), Newhouser (200) and Sabathia.
+• You may have noticed that almost all of the names in the notes above (other than Sabathia) are right-handed pitcher.
+That’s because it is unusual for a lefty to get to 200 wins this quickly.
+Only three lefties have done so—Wilbur Cooper (202), Newhouser (200) and Sabathia.

-Sabathia needs an even 100 wins to reach 300 for his career.
-Entering this season, Sabathia had averaged 16 wins per season through his first 12 seasons.
+Sabathia needs 100 wins to reach 300 for his career.
+Entering this season, Sabathia had averaged 16 wins per year through his first 12 seasons.

 At that rate, Sabathia would need to pitch through 2019 at an average of 16 wins per season to reach 300.